Perenz/TapoiMaps/Description.md

 ## Weighted Jaccard distance

-Treating the user profile as a set allows us to apply the Jaccard similarity coefficient which is used to obtain the Jaccard distance that measures dissimilarity betweem two sets.
+Treating the user profile as a set allows us to apply the Jaccard similarity coefficient which is used to obtain the Jaccard distance that measures dissimilarity between two sets.

 ![Euclidean distance](./images/jaccard.svg)